 - Facilitated weekly team meetings to ensure consistent communication and successful completion of tasks.

-How to develop and improve your problem-solving skills
+How to improve your problem-solving skills

 Improving your problem-solving skills can open up a variety of different career opportunities.